Did you know that the Prague Ratter or Pražský Krysařík is the world’s smallest dog breed in terms of the maximum height of a dog?

 Due to this problem, the puppy’s bite pattern becomes abnormal.
 Small-sized dog breeds are prone to this disease and can get it instantly.
 Some of the common symptoms of Retained Milk Teeth are swollen and red gums, bad breath, and improper teeth positions.

-Dislocation of kneecap from its actual position is known as Patellar Luxation.
+The dislocation of kneecap from its actual position is known as Patellar Luxation.
 It is usually caused due to some genetic malformation.
 Also known as Kneecap Dislocation, it is one of the common abnormalities of the knee joint in small-sized dog breeds such as Pekingese, Chihuahua, Maltese, Toy Poodle, Jack Russel Terrier, and Yorkshire Terrier.

 The common symptoms of this painful disease are the abnormal movement of the hindlimb and sudden lameness.
 It is recommended to take your puppy to vet if these symptoms are witnessed.
 The vet may take a fluid test from the affected joint and some x-rays to diagnose the problem.